-Oracle Cloud Storage Management contains the latest information on the inner-workings of Oracle ASM and Oracle's overall cloud storage management strategy.
+A complete solutions guide to Oracle Automatic Storage Management (ASM) and overall cloud storage management.
+Oracle Cloud Storage Management contains the latest information on the inner workings of Oracle ASM and Oracle's overall cloud storage management strategy.
 This Oracle Press guide explains how to build and manage a scalable cloud storage infrastructure with Oracle ASM.
 You'll learn how to configure cloud storage solutions, build disk groups, use data striping and mirroring, and optimize performance.
 Details on ensuring consistency across server and storage platforms, maximizing data redundancy, and administering Oracle ASM are also included.

-Authors of the Database Cloud Storage book include: Nitin Vengurlekar and Prasad Bagal
+Authors of the Database Cloud Storage book include Nitin Vengurlekar and Prasad Bagal

-Written by a team of Oracle experts, Oracle Data Guard 11g Handbook provides a sound architectural foundation along with best practices for configuration, monitoring, maintenance, and troubleshooting.
-You will get full details on implementing deployment architectures to address requirements that extend beyond disaster recovery.
-This invaluable resource also includes a complete set of monitoring scripts available for download.
+Master Oracle Data Guard 11g!
+Provide superior data protection, availability, and disaster recovery using the tested techniques in this Oracle Press guide.
+Develop a disaster recovery plan for your Oracle database to meet your organization's requirements.
+Written by a team of Oracle experts, Oracle Data Guard 11g Handbook provides a sound architectural foundation and best practices for configuration, monitoring, maintenance, and troubleshooting.
+You will get complete details on implementing deployment architectures to address requirements beyond disaster recovery.
+This invaluable resource also includes a full set of monitoring scripts available for download.

 Authors of the Data Guard 11g Handbook include: Larry Carpenter, Joe Meeks, Charles Kim, Bill Burke, Sonya Carothers, Joydip Kundu, Michael Smith, Nitin Vengurlekar